What are the hidden gems of Maui, the sights that most tourists never find?

 At the end of the trek, another waterfall, the 400-foot Waimoku Falls, awaits you.
 You can go on the hike by yourself, but there are also guided tour options if you’d rather go in a group.
 The hike is perfect for anybody – from non-hikers to expert mountain men, to everyone in between.

 Garden of Eden

-In the town Haiku sits the Garden of Eden, right off the main road.
+In the town of Haiku sits the Garden of Eden, right off the main road.
 This small paradise is filled with lush green plants and bright and colorful flora and fauna, all overlooking the blue sea in the distance.
 The park was even used to film part of the first Jurassic Park movie and is actually an arboretum and is home to over 500 plants.

 Sit back for a relaxing day of gorgeous views, learn about plant species and plant life, check out the art gallery, or get some snacks at the arboretum cafe.
-The garden is also the home to Puohokamoa Falls.
+The garden is also the home of Puohokamoa Falls.

 This waterfall has restricted access, but through a guided tour, you can get up close and personal with the rushing waters.
 Rappel Maui is one tour group that even takes you rappelling down the falls, giving you the adventure of a lifetime.

 Get lost in the trails of the Makawao Forest Reserve.
 The Kahakapao Loop Trail takes you about five and a half miles into the Eucalyptus-covered forest of Maui.
 The treetop canopy gives the path a cool shade while walking — a nice break from the normal Hawaiian sun and heat.